Siapran/parens-8/README.md

                           (.. " " i))))))
 (loop 1)
 ```

+the "compiler" separates the AST traversal from evaluation by returning a chain of closures with the pre-compiled AST held in upvalues. this does make each `parens8` call slower, but functions defined within that call are much faster.

 there's a, uh, parens-8 syntax highlighter?
 I guess? it colors literals and matching parenthesis pairs, using p8scii control codes.